BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Empty Responses.md

 }
 ```

-Fortunately, Hyperspace makes the variable decoding and validation of `EmptyResponse` incredibly flexible and powerful (if you need to deal with these variable return codes with non-`EmptyResponse` objects, check out `Custom Decoding`).
+Fortunately, Hyperspace makes the variable decoding and validation of `EmptyResponse` incredibly flexible and powerful (if you need to deal with these variable return codes with non-`EmptyResponse` objects, check out [`Documentation/Guides/Custom Decoding.md`](../Guides/Custom%20Decoding.md).).
 Unlike many of Hyperspace `Request`s, an `EmptyResponse` request is created using the following API:

 ```swift
 public extension Request where Response == EmptyResponse {